boochow/abshell/README.md

 You can use this to draw graphics on Arduboy screen from a terminal software connected to Arduboy's serial interface.

 ##Commands
 - print
-- print string at the pen position
+...print string at the pen position
 - clear clear display
 - circle  draw a circle
 - fcircle draw a filled circle